Language: EN

 And even to that of Python,

-However, it is worth mentioning that if, for example, we make a mistake when writing the variable name and put myText instead of myText
+However, it should be noted that if, for example, we make a mistake in writing the name of the variable and put myText, instead of myText

 In C#, JavaScript, and in most languages, it would give us an error because that variable does not exist (we have not declared it).
-However, in Python a new variable called myText would be created without any notice.
+However, in Python it would create a new variable called myText, without any kind of warning.

-As we can see, requiring to declare variables can be both an advantage, because it is very convenient, and a possible source of errors.
+As we can see, allowing variables not to be declared can be both an advantage, as it is very convenient, and a possible source of errors.

 counter = counter + 1

-With that statement, we are increasing the counter by the value of one.
+With that statement, we are incrementing the counter by one.

-This is because the evaluation of that expression is done in two steps,
+This is because the evaluation of that expression is evaluated in two steps,

 • The expression on the right is evaluated